How do I apply to PICH?

-Everyone is welcome to the PICH evenings on the first Wednesday of the month.
+Everyone is welcome to the PICH evenings on the 2nd Wednesday of the month.
 We can also help encourage you to find local champions who might support you in work and projects locally.
 For more information on PICH please follow the link below:

 Where do I find previous seminar presentations and other documents?

 Can you help me set up my own programme in my region?